-The eastern chipmunk (Tamias striatus), is in the squirrel family and the order Rodentia, or rodent.
-It is believed that the word "chipmunk” is derived from the word chetamnon, the name given to it by the Chippewa Indians.
+The Eastern Chipmunk (Tamias striatus) is a member of the squirrel family in the order Rodentia.
+It's believed that the English word "chipmunk" was derived from "chetamnon," the name given to the animal by peoples of the Chippewa nation.

-Chipmunks have short, dense fur that is reddish rust on top.
-There are five black stripes on the back, one down the center, and two on each flank outlining a white stripe.
+Chipmunks have short, dense fur that is a reddish rust color on top.
+There are five black stripes on the back—one down the center and two on each side that outline a white stripe.
 There is a white eyeline above and below each eye, separated by a slash of black.

-With a body 5 to 6 inches long and a tail 3 to 4 inches long, chipmunks are about a third the size of the gray squirrel.
+With a body 5-6 inches long and a tail that's 3-4 inches long, chipmunks are about 1/3 the size of an Eastern Gray Squirrel.
 As chipmunks scamper along the ground they hold their flat, hairy tail in the air.

-Seeds, berries, nuts, and fruit are the mainstay of the chipmunk's diet, but they also eat insects, insect larvae, slugs, snails, and earthworms.
-Occasionally they will eat birds such as sparrows, juncos, and starlings, bird's eggs, frogs, and small snakes.
+Seeds, berries, nuts, and fruit are the mainstays of a chipmunk's diet, but they also eat insects, insect larvae, slugs, snails, and earthworms.
+Occasionally they will even eat the eggs of small birds—such as sparrows and juncos—in addition to frogs and small snakes.

-A litter of 2-5 tiny (2.5 inch), hairless, and blind young are born after a 31 day gestation period.
-The first litter is generally born in April and May, and the second in July and August.
+A litter of 2-5 tiny, hairless, and blind young—each no more than 2.5 inches long—are born after a 31 day gestation period.
+The first litter is generally born in April or May, and the second in July or August.

-At 6 weeks, under their mother's watchful eye, they begin to take short trips out of the burrow.
+After 6 weeks, and under their mother's watchful eye, they begin to take short trips out of the burrow.
 At week 7 or 8, the mother becomes more aggressive toward her offspring to prepare them for their independence.
-Two weeks later, the mother denies them access to the burrow; the young are forced to disperse and find or dig their own.
+Two weeks later the mother denies them access to the burrow, and the young are forced to disperse and find or dig their own.

-When the young disperse in the spring and fall, adults occupying nearby burrows give loud "chip-chip-chip" calls outside the burrow entrance presumably, to notify the young of occupied territory.
+When the young disperse in the spring and fall, adults occupying nearby burrows give loud "chip-chip-chip" calls outside the burrow entrance—presumably to notify the newly-independent youngsters of occupied territory.

 Chipmunks are not true hibernators.
-Instead they enter a torpid state, in which their body temperature and heartbeat decrease, but they wake every few days to feed on stockpiled food and to defecate.
+Instead they enter a torpid state during which their body temperature and heartbeat decrease.
+But they wake every few days to feed on stockpiled food and to defecate.

-A chipmunk's burrow system is quite amazing.
-They dig an entrance hole about 2 inches in diameter, down around 2 feet, then parallel to the surface for up to 10 feet terminating in a sleeping chamber.
-Off the tunnel they excavate chambers for sleeping, storing food, defecating, and giving birth.
+A chipmunk's burrow system is quite amazing!
+They dig an entrance hole 2 inches in diameter down to around 2 feet, then continue digging parallel to the surface for up to 10 feet before terminating the tunnel in a sleeping chamber.
+They'll then excavate chambers off the tunnel for storing food, defecating, and giving birth.

-Once the chambers have been completed the chipmunk uses dirt to plug the working tunnel and makes a new entrance hole that lacks a mound of dirt.
-As a result, the new entrance, which is usually located under stonewalls, fallen trees or rocks, goes unseen by predators.
+Once the chambers have been completed, the chipmunk uses dirt to plug up the working tunnel and makes a new entrance hole that lacks a mound of dirt.
+As a result, the new entrance—which is usually located under stone walls, fallen trees, or rocks—goes unseen by predators.